jameshegarty/rigel/README.md

     modules.changeRate( A:Type, H:Uint, inputRate:Uint, outputRate:Uint )
     fields: {..., kind="changeRate", type=A, H=H, inputRate=inputRate, outputRate=outputRate }

-*changeRate* implements either the *vectorize* or *devectorize* operator. *vectorize* takes smaller vectors and concatenates them (inputRate<outputRate). *devectorize* takes larger vectors and writes them out over multiple firings (inputRate>outputRate).
+*changeRate* implements either the *vectorize* or *devectorize* operator. *vectorize* takes smaller vectors and concatenates them (`inputRate<outputRate`). *devectorize* takes larger vectors and writes them out over multiple firings (`inputRate>outputRate`).

 Note that by default *changeRate* de/vectorizes 2D arrays column at a time.
 This can limit the amount of rate change if the array has many more rows than columns.
-However, the array can always be casted to a 1D array prior to *changeRate*, which will expose the maximum rate factors.
+However, the array can always be casted to a 1D array prior to *changeRate*, which will expose the maximum number of rate factors.

 ### filterSeq ###
     type: {A,Bool} -> V(A)